fnl/patricia-trie/README.rst

 A pure Python 2.7+ implementation of a PATRICIA trie for effcient matching of string collections on text.

-Note that you probably first want to have a look at `marisa-trie`_ or its `PyPi package <https://github.com/kmike/marisa-trie/>`_ before using this.
+Note that you probably first want to have a look at the Python wrapper `marisa-trie`_ or its `PyPi package <https://github.com/kmike/marisa-trie/>`_ before using particia-trie; according to the simple timeit comparisons, these wrappers for the C-based MARISA library are about twice as fast as this pure Python implementation.

-`patricia-trie`_ has a clean API that imitates the dict() API and works with Py3k.
+`patricia-trie`_ does have its merits, however - it is small, clear, and has a very clean interface that imitates the `dict` API and works with Py3k.

 Installation
 ------------